PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 18:44:15
+Last updated: 2024-04-02 18:44:49
-Random Quote: There is nothing so useless as doing efficiently that which should not be done at all. - Peter Drucker
+Random Quote: A little knowledge that acts is worth infinitely more than much knowledge that is idle. - Kahlil Gibran